Party Poker Review and Promo Codes

 Likewise, bwin.party was acquired by GVC Holdings in early 2016.
 There was speculation that Borgata would not stay the course with GVC once it took over, but those rumors were put to rest when GVC was approved for a transactional waiver from the New Jersey Division of Gaming Enforcement.

 The question of the Wire Act and shared liquidity

 The scope of expanding online poker in other states may depend on the Wire Act.
-The federal government has argued that the act applies to online gaming beyond simply sports betting.
+The federal government has argued that the act applies to NJ online gambling beyond simply sports betting.